Heikin-Ashi chart

-Heikin-Ashi is a Japanese trading indicator and financial chart that means "average pace".
+Heikin-Ashi is a Japanese trading indicator and financial chart that means "average bar".
 Heikin-Ashi charts resemble candlestick charts, but have a smoother appearance as they track a range of price movements, rather than tracking every price movement as with candlesticks.
 Heikin-Ashi was created in the 1700s by Munehisa Homma, who also created the candlestick chart.
 These charts are used by traders and investors to help determine and predict price movements.

 Description

 Like standard candlesticks, a Heikin-Ashi candle has a body and a wick, however, they do not have the same purpose as on a candlestick chart.
 The last price of a Heikin-Ashi candle is calculated by the average price of the current bar or timeframe (e.g., a daily timeframe would have each bar represent the price movements of that specific day).
 The formula for the last price of the Heikin-Ashi bar or candle is calculated by: (open + high + low + close) $\div$ 4.
 The open of a Heikin-Ashi starts at the midpoint of the previous candle; it is calculated by: (the open of previous bar + the close of the previous bar) $\div$ 2.
 The highest and lowest price points are represented by wicks similarly to candlesticks.

 To calculate the highest and lowest price of a period: